 Good morning!
 I think today is going to be a really interesting day and I’m going to videotape it.
 Hello from Winston-Salem, North Carolina where I am visiting my alma mater, Wake Forest University.

 This is the hotel they set me up at called Gralyn, a huge castle like building where I had breakfast.
 I have to film this breakfast to show you.
 I got a delicious omelet from the super cool chef guy.

 Then we drove on to campus and I got all these feelings of nostalgia.
-This is the library where I used to work as a student and the most picturesque building, that’s the chapel, but my meetings are in here: Reynaldo Hall.
+This is the library where I used to work as a student and the most picturesque building, that’s the chapel, but my meetings are in here: Reynolda Hall at Wake Forest.

 Hey, quick survey.
 I just talked.
 How did my speech go?
 Very well!
 It was a lot of fun.
 Enjoyed it as always.

 Thank you!
 Dan, how’d it go?
 Awesome!
 Great time.
 Learned a lot.
 I really loved meeting all these students and hearing their business ideas and talking to them in the hallways between classes.
 Probably the most engaging speaker and it put me in a great mood for the rest of the day.
 Thank you!
 High five!
 Professor Nick Gray!
 Why do you think this is a good one?
 Professor Nick Gray!
 What?
 I think this is a terrible one!
 I think it is a great one!

 We had a lot of fun and then afterward we filmed some videos outside.

 Good morning!
 I’m filming here.
 This is Jen from the Center for Entrepreneurship and this is Hayden and we are going to film this beautiful Wait Chapel behind me.